This volunteer organization is chartered by the Board of Regents of

 comfortable visitor center completed.
 In the summer of 1980, the museum

-began offering the unique track car rides that continue to be a popular
+began offering the unique track car rides that were a popular

 volunteers worked on restoration projects, visitor operations, archive